User Onboarding & Dashboards – FIRST®

 Prototype Creation

-Due to the compressed schedule, concepts were created directly in the prototype tool surpassing formal wireframes.
-High visibility and regular review diminished the risk of getting off track to more than acceptable levels.
+Due to the compressed schedule, design concepts were created directly in the prototype tool surpassing low fidelity wireframes.
+High visibility and regular reviews ensured the design effort stayed aligned with key stakeholder goals and user needs.

-I used Axure for this and created a responsive design that supported three layouts including mobile.
-By using an interactive prototype, we were able to iterate through the review process faster and we’d be one step closer to needs for usability testing.
+I used Axure RP for this project and due to development constraints with implementing a flexible grid, I designed three adaptive layouts for desktop, tablet and mobile.
+By using an interactive prototype, we were able to iterate through the review process faster while supporting the needs for upcoming usability testing.

 Usability Testing

-I recruited 5-8 users for usability testing of the subsections of the website.
-I worked with product owners to identify the key tasks and what we wanted to learn from the testing.
+5-8 users were recruited for usability testing of each website subsection.
+I worked with product owners to define hypotheses and identify the key tasks for user to perform to obtain what we wanted to learn from the testing.
 After which, I created a moderator guide that scripted the task flow and follow up questions.

-The testing was performed remotely using GoToMeeting, a combination of role based user accounts seeded in a development build and the UX Design prototype.
-Fortunately, several key stakeholders were able to observe the testing which turned out to be quite valuable during the debrief.
-I recorded each test session and captured observations in a spreadsheet.
+The testing was conducted remotely using GoToMeeting, a combination of role based user accounts seeded in a development build and the Axure prototype.
+It was great that key stakeholders were able to observe the testing as their observations and feedback on the tests were quite valuable during the debrief.
+I recorded each test session and captured everyone’s observations in a spreadsheet.

 After the testing was completed, all findings and observations were distilled into a formal report for each specific section of the website that was being tested.
 The output was reviewed with the team and any areas we wanted to iterate on were identified, defined, estimated, and prioritized in an agile backlog for future sprint planning.